 Introduction to Credit for Secondary Users

 Giving your kid an add-on credit card can work as a good introduction to credit.
-But you should also encourage him to monitor the spending on the credit card; make him understand the statement and reward points earned.
+But you should also encourage your children to monitor the spending on their credit cards; make them understand the statement and reward points earned.
 Those who do not qualify for getting a credit card due to low credit score or any other reason would also find add-on cards beneficial.
 Although add-on cards do not help in improving or building the secondary user’s credit score, they can be good for getting additional spending power and understanding credit.

 This is the major drawback of giving an add-on credit card to a family member.
-Since all the dues will be directed to the primary card holder’s account, late payments or defaults will also affect the primary holder directly.
-So, if as the owner of the primary card, you do not keep a check on the total spending made by secondary users, it might end up trashing your own credit score.
+Since all the dues will be directed to the primary cardholder’s account, late payments or defaults will also affect the primary cardholder’s credit directly.
+So, if as the owner of the primary card, you do not keep a check on the total spending made by secondary users, you might end up comprising your own credit score.

-Things to Keep in Mind before Getting an Add-on Credit Card
+Things to Consider Before Getting an Add-on Credit Card

-Secondly, you should ask your bank about the terms and conditions related to the add-on cards you are taking.
-If you are taking under the no annual fee offer, you should not have to pay any fees in the first year but you must ask the bank whether it is a one-time offer or the card is free for lifetime.
-Also, confirm any other fees and charges associated with the supplementary cards.
+- You should ask your issuer about the terms and conditions related to the add-on cards you are taking.
+If you are taking under the no annual fee offer, you should not have to pay any fees in the first year but you must ask the issuer whether it is a one-time offer or the card is free for a lifetime.

-Like any other offer, a number of terms and conditions will be involved when you take an add-on credit card.
-It is better to ask questions in advance and clarify everything than regretting later.
+- Like any other offer, a number of terms and conditions will be involved when you take an add-on credit card.
+It is better to ask questions in advance and clarify everything than regret it later.